oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 # Transcoding
 I started my transcoding with a mindmap regarding the tensions between the Eastern and Western fronts.
-See image My transcoding process was a bit unusual, I started from a Bingo artefact from the International Organisation of Good Templars, in this bingo game I found out that the IOGT used this bingo game as a leverage on their followers giving them an extra cash income + more gatherings of their followers.
+My transcoding process was a bit unusual, I started from a Bingo artefact from the International Organisation of Good Templars, in this bingo game I found out that the IOGT used this bingo game as a leverage on their followers giving them an extra cash income + more gatherings of their followers.
 Unfortunately the object itself was not worth transcoding/basing my whole project on.
 From this point on I had quite a intensive research in the manifestation of propaganda in video games, which I was deeply interested in.
 After this I deepened my research into propaganda and arrived at propaganda during wartime and eventually the Cold War, which sprouted with propaganda.
 Now to start looking for a whole new artefact and topic would be a pity...
 I had the topic and idea to make a game about the Cold War, so I started looking for artefacts regarding the Cold War.

 ## Transcoding No. 1
-### Description
+### Mindmap
 First transcoding, to get the ball rolling.
 A mindmap about America's current state of affairs in the gaming branch with ties to propaganda.
 This is from my research about propaganda in videogames, focussed on Americas military recruitment tools.
 <img src="Documentation/img/USA.jpg" width="100%">